-278 6.
+279 6.
 Conclusion

-279 This work investigated the use of hybrid quantum-classical algorithms, based respectively on

-280 a QUBO formulation or a quantum graph neural network, in on a VQE approach for a

-281 QUBO formulation and a QGNN approach, for particle track reconstruction and compared their

-282 performance with the results obtained with from a state-of-the-art classical tracking method.
+This work investigated the use of hybrid quantum-classical algorithms , based for particle track reconstruction.
+Focusing on a VQE approach for a QUBO formulation of track reconstruction and a QGNN approach, for particle track reconstruction and compared their performance with the results the performance of these hybrid quantum-classical methods was compared to results obtained from a state-of-the-art classical tracking method.

-In order to produce these results, a standalone fast simulation of the LUXE tracking detector was put in place as well as a software framework able to reconstruct tracks up to the maximum number of positrons expected during the data taking with a laser power of 40 TW.
+In order to produce these results, a standalone fast simulation of the LUXE tracking detector was put in place as well as a software framework to reconstruct tracks up to the maximum number of positrons expected during the data taking with a laser power of 40 TW.

 The results were analysed in terms of reconstruction efficiency, fake rate and energy resolution.
-286 Hybrid quantum-classical algorithms performed with gate-based quantum computers were found 287 to lead to competitive results when compared to classical algorithms.
-For large particle 288 multiplicities, a QUBO approach based on VQE using a classical simulation of a quantum device 289 was found to have moderately higher efficiency than classical tracking, but with a significant 290 increase in the fake rate.
-It was not possible, due to limitations in the computing resources, 291 to evaluate the performance of the approach based on quantum graph neural networks QGNNs 292 beyond a few thousand charged particles.
-293
+Hybrid quantum-classical algorithms were found to lead to competitive results when compared to classical algorithms.
+For large particle multiplicities, a QUBO approach based on VQE using a classical simulation of a quantum device was found to have moderately higher efficiency than classical tracking, but with a significant increase in the fake rate.
+It was not possible, due to